-As you conduct your college search online, in person, and in books, keep these questions in mind as you determine the fit and feel of a school, as well as how it can best serve your educational and career goals.
+As you conduct your college search on and go on campus visits, you’ll probably end up having a lot of questions.
+But are you asking the right ones?
+To make sure you’re staying on track and not worrying about unnecessary things, we’ve compiled a list of 30 questions that cover the most important thing you need to know about college.
+Keep these in mind as you determine the fit and feel of a school, as well as how it can best serve your educational and career goals.

-- What is the nature of the surrounding environment (urban, suburban, rural, etc.), and is it to your liking?
+- What's the nature of the surrounding environment (urban, suburban, rural, etc.), and is it to your liking?

 - Are there accessible internship and other career opportunities, recreational opportunities, and amenities like grocery stores in the area?